MaxArt2501/my-city/README.md

 # my-city

-Web implementation of the logic puzzle "La mia città" by Giogio Dendi
+Web implementation of the logic puzzle "La mia città" by Giorgio Dendi

 ## To-do list